Last Updated: August 7, 2025

 Change Your Passwords

 Change passwords on all accounts accessible from your phone via an app or browser.
-This includes your Google account password, online banking details, and social media.
+This includes your Google account password, online banking details, and social media account information.
 Log out of your accounts on all devices, as the hacker might still be logged in on their device after the password change.

 how to remove a hacker from my phone